www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/doc/tasks.md

 1. Add tests.
 1. Improve echo output and make it nice, for a certain setting.
 ### Current Tasks
+1. Support usage of file endings in files of src.
+   This way IDEs and other text editors can be integrated better.
 1. Implement testing:
    1. Fix Gitlab-Runner Test and ensure that test failures are automatically found, which is currently not the case.